-- 1. suggestive or vulgar clothing with offensive pictures or slogans - 2. apparel with slogans or pictures that have a negative or offensive double meaning - 3. short shorts/skirts/dresses- length is defined as no shorter than 10 inches from the student's waist to the shortest part of the garment on the students outside hip/leg.
-For clarification purposes, if a student chooses to wear shorts/skirts/dresses, those garments must cover a 10-inch length no matter how the garment fits a student's body type.
-Also for clarification, "High Waist" shorts will follow the same 10-inch rule from the student's waist/hip and not from the waistline of the "high waist" shorts.
+- 1. suggestive or vulgar clothing with offensive pictures or slogans - 2. apparel with slogans or pictures that have a negative or offensive double meaning - if a student chooses to wear shorts/skirts/dresses, those garments must fit a student's body type.
 Pants/Shorts are expected to be worn properly (on or very close to the hip).
-"Sagging" pants/shorts or pants/shorts that reveal undergarments and/or any portion of the buttocks are not acceptable - 4. cutoffs, beach wear, spandex shorts, or any clothing full of holes where the holes allow for the visibility of undergarments or holes that fall within the 10 inch length as stated in #3 above - 5. loose fitting tank tops, halter-tops or tube tops - 6. exposed under garments in any capacity - 7. clothing that is revealing, such as bare midriff tops or tops that show cleavage - 8. inappropriate or no undergarments - 9. clothing which advertises alcohol, drugs, or tobacco products or gang affiliation - 10. hats or caps, may be worn as long as they do not have offensive pictures or slogans and/or negative or double meaning slogans or logos on them.
-Bandanas or the hood of a sweatshirt may not be worn at any time.
-Furthermore, it is at the discretion of the classroom teacher to determine if there are times when hats can not be worn in the classroom setting - 11. wearing or carrying a "chain" or similar item that can be used as a weapon.
-Chains, wallet chains, spiked collars, or spiked bracelets are prohibited on school property - 12.
+Pants/shorts or pants/shorts that reveal undergarments and/or any portion of the buttocks are not acceptable - 4.
+No cutoffs, beach wear, spandex shorts, or any clothing full of holes where the holes allow for the visibility of undergarments - 5. loose fitting tank tops, shirts with sides cut out, halter-tops or tube tops - 6.
+No undergarments should be exposed at any time - 7. inappropriate or no undergarments - 8. clothing which advertises alcohol, drugs, or tobacco products or gang affiliation - 9. hats or caps, may be worn as long as they do not have offensive pictures or slogans and/or negative or double meaning slogans or logos on them.
+Bandanas or the hood of a sweatshirt should not be worn at any time.
+Furthermore, it is at the discretion of the classroom teacher to determine if there are times when hats can not be worn in the classroom setting

+- 10. wearing or carrying a "chain" or similar item that can be used as a weapon.
+Chains, wallet chains, spiked collars, or spiked bracelets are prohibited on school property - 11.
 If there is any doubt about dress and appearance, the building principal will make the final decision.